ElTh0r0/preferendum/README.md

 # PREFERendum
 ## A flexible, self-hosted webapp for scheduling and polls

-- based on [sprudel](https://github.com/bkis/sprudel) and ported to [CakePHP](https://github.com/cakephp/cakephp)
+- Based on [sprudel](https://github.com/bkis/sprudel) and ported to [CakePHP](https://github.com/cakephp/cakephp)
-- clean, intuitive interface
+- Clean, intuitive interface
 - `yes`/`no`/`maybe` options
-- answer trend **visualization**
+- Answer trend **visualization**
-- free entry of arbitrary **answer options or dates** (using the built-in date picker)
+- Free entry of arbitrary **answer options or dates** (using the built-in date picker)
-- unique public links for sharing a poll
+- Unique public links for sharing a poll
-- optional **poll admin links** to restrict poll management to author
-- one-click **clipboard copy** of the poll URL
+- One-click **clipboard copy** of the poll URL
-- **comments** section in every poll
+- **Comments** section in every poll
 - **Mini View** feature (for very big poll tables)
-- **customizable labels**: all the labels and texts can be set to custom strings, so you can even translate the interface to a language of your choice
+- **Customizable labels**: All the labels and texts can be set to custom strings, so you can even translate the interface to a language of your choice
-- **customizable colors**: all the interface colors can easily be set to your preference (system-wide, that is, not for individual polls)
+- **Customizable colors**: All the interface colors can easily be set to your preference (system-wide, that is, not for individual polls)
+- Optional:
+  - **Poll admin links** to restrict poll management to author
+  - Receive email after new entry and/or comment
-- optional collect user contact information with a poll entry
+  - Collect user contact information with a poll entry
-- optional poll **administration interface** for managing all the polls on the server
+  - Poll **administration interface** for managing all the polls on the server
-- optional very simple user administration for admin interface
+  - Simple user administration for admin interface
-- optional receive email after new entry and/or comment

 ![screenshot](https://user-images.githubusercontent.com/26674558/121807573-faaea200-cc54-11eb-838f-4d31639b0915.png)